IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

-- **Guideline Performer:** an actor that can directly or indirectly interact with a human user, construct appropriate encounter-specific artefacts (e.g. a bundle containing relevant contextual and person-centric content), and manage the iterative invocation of
+- **Guideline Performer:** an actor that can directly or indirectly interact with a human user, construct appropriate encounter-specific artefacts (e.g. a bundle containing relevant contextual and person-centric content), manage the iterative invocation of
-  \$apply operations that will concurrently process one or more relevant CCGs.
+  \$apply operations that will concurrently process one or more relevant CCGs, and appropriately process the transaction responses.

 - **Guideline Engine:** an actor that can ingest a submitted bundle of relevant contextual and person-centric content and execute the